 Create appealing content that customers will want to engage with, resulting in product purchases and sharing of the content with others.

 Use customer relationship management tools to track customer value through purchases (directly) and product referrals (indirectly).

 Social Media Marketing Statistics

 Social media marketing statistics help us understand our audience and improve our social media profile.
-What do you think was the most-viewed YouTube video of all time?
+What YouTube video do you think has the most video views?

 - More than 4.65 billion people worldwide are active on social media.

-- Globally, internet users spend 2 hours 27 minutes each day on social media.
+- Globally, internet users spend 2 hours and 27 minutes each day on social media.